 The exception to this employer obligation is if the sponsored visa holder is employed with earnings equal to, or in excess of AUD$ 250,000.

 As a Standard Business Sponsor you are obliged to keep records that display your compliance with your sponsorship obligations.
 All records must be kept in reproducible format and some records must be able to be independently verified if required.

-As a general rule of thumb, Ethos Migration recommends that all documentation you send or receive that is associated with your sponsored employees is kept on record and is safe from data loss.
+As a general rule of thumb, Ethos Migration Lawyers recommend that all documentation you send or receive that is associated with your sponsored employees is kept on record and is safe from data loss.

 Provide records and information to the Minister of Immigration and Border Protection

 In some cases, an officer of the Department may request information if they wish to investigate whether or not sponsorship obligations are being met, or to determine other circumstances in which further administrative action may be required.

 When certain events occur, it is the sponsors responsibility to notify the Department of these events as per your obligations.

 Examples of events include but are not limited to:

 - The end or expected end of a subclass 482/457 visa holders activity, program or employment